jorzel/hashnode/cmh09l6le000002kz1cecdgoz.md

 You push toward excellence and a kind of uniqueness.
 Enjoyment is often traded for satisfaction—the satisfaction of solving hard problems in ways that are yours.

 Development needs to be carefully directed now.
 You drill when you see weakness.
-Deliberate practice can be self-directed, but also be supported by a mentor if you can find someone who can help at this level.
+[Deliberate practice](https://en.wikipedia.org/wiki/Practice_\(learning_method\)#Deliberate_practice) can be self-directed, but also be supported by a mentor if you can find someone who can help at this level.
 Your competence is high, so you experiment.
 You try to find a totally new way—your way.

 Even here, you must not completely lose the enjoyment.
 It keeps you going through the hard parts.
 Burnout is the real threat at this stage.